VRCMG/vrcapi-client/README.md

 # vrcapi-client

-This library wraps the VRChat API.
+Unofficial VRChat API Client library.

 Functions for each API endpoint, type information for convenient use in TypeScript are provided.

 Created for internal use with [VRCFriendCheck](https://github.com/mnao305/VRCFriendCheck).
 So there are multiple endpoints that are not implemented.